sarusso/MetaBox/README.md

 * Zeroconf: provides zero configuration for services discovery when running on a LAN network or VPN.
 An exampe is to see the "Metabox" server in OSX Finer sidebar.

 * Vpn: provides access to the host through Hamachi VPN service.
-Requires creating an accoung on Hamachi's website.
+Requires creating an account on Hamachi's website.
 Read more below.

 ## Build